jowakatima/cUAS-defense/README.md

 2. Use number keys 1-4 to select different tower types
 3. Survive all waves to win
 4. If an enemy reaches the end of the path, it's game over
+5. Press 'i' to toggle between drawn sprites and image sprites

 ## Enemy Types